player400/pi/pi_vm/readme.txt

 	/architecture - here there are several classes, that serve as the injected dependency in the dependency injection design pattern.
 		-ComputerArchitecture.h - abstract parent class, provides multiple methods (mostly to the Processor) that are responsible for differenciating between 4bit, 8bit, 16bit etc. architectures
-		-Bit4.h - dependency injected into the CPU for the 4-bit version of PI /programmer - (as in, the device that programms flash memory of a microcontroler) -Programmer.h - class responsible for programming (uploading exacutable file) into the emulator /ExecutableFileReader - code used by the Programmer class to read files
+		-Bit4.h - dependency injected into the CPU for the 4-bit version of PI -Bit8.h - dependency injected into the CPU for the 8-bit version of PI /programmer - (as in, the device that programms flash memory of a microcontroler) -Programmer.h - class responsible for programming (uploading exacutable file) into the emulator /ExecutableFileReader - code used by the Programmer class to read files